boonebgorges/buddypress-group-email-subscription/readme.txt

 7. Admin Settings

 == Changelog ==

+= 2.8.2 =
+Fixes Dashboard panel to be compatible with WP 3.1/BP 1.2.8 multisite.
+Also adds a helpful "settings saved" message to dashboard panel.

 = 2.8.1 =
 fixed issue when plugin was hiding new group activity update comments